jhonnrock/angular-1/README.md

-# Angular 8 Cheat Sheet created during work hours
+# Angular 8 Cheat Sheet
 ### [Live Demo](https://angular-chsh.netlify.com)

 _**This part will be updated later**_